Dratharias/kitchen-cabinet/docs/api.md

 # API Routes Documentation

-This document outlines the API endpoints for the **kitchen-cabinet** application.
+This document outlines the API endpoints for the **kitchen-kabinet** application.
 The API is divided into public, protected, and orchestrator routes.

 ---